Need HR support for your global team? Get fractional, on-demand help from senior HR experts for any country without the full-time cost.

 The payslip must reveal the salary amount to be paid and the grounds for determining it, as well as the following:

-If the employer doesn’t to give the employee a payslip despite the employee’s request, the employer commits a punishable offence.
+If the employer doesn’t give the employee a payslip despite the employee’s request, the employer commits a punishable offence.

 Employees have the right to be treated equally in similar situations, and discrimination is prohibited.